ts1/PiIR/README.md

 ![Photo](https://raw.githubusercontent.com/ts1/PiIR/master/img/photo.jpeg)

 I'm using Raspberry Pi Zero WH with four IR LEDs.
-Each LED has a measured current of 120mA, switched by a transitor connected to GPIO 17.
+Each LED is driven by a transistor connected to GPIO 17 at a measured current of 120mA.

 On an unrelated note, the big gold thing is a carbon dioxide sensor.